habi/acinar-analysis-manuscript/manuscript.md

 #### Individual acinar volumes

-While the global volume of the acini is well known and studied, only little is known about the range of the volume of individual acini throughout lung development.
+While the global volume of the acini is well known and studied, only little is known about the range of the volume of *individual* acini throughout lung development.
-We developed the hereby presented method to analyze large amounts of acini over the course of postnatal lung development in a time-efficient manner since no data on large amounts of acini is available up to now.
+The method we developed is suited to analyze large amounts of individual acini over the course of postnatal lung development in a time-efficient manner.
+Data on such large amounts of acini was not available up to now.

 Our aim was to understand the size distribution of the acini during lung development including the contribution of the rather irregular shape of the alveoli.
 The observed range *de*creased during postnatal lung development by a factor of 6--7, which represents an unexpected result.
-The obtained data are essential for further investigations, like the influence of the size of the acini on ventilation or gas-washout, or the influence of the irregular alveolar shape on partivle deposition inside individual acini, respectively.
+The obtained data is essential for further investigations, like the influence of the acinar size on ventilation and gas-washout, or the influence of the irregular alveolar shape on particle deposition inside individual acini.
-E.g., we are currently using our computational fluid dynamics model to simulate exactly this influence (own unpublished results and [@doi:10.1371/journal.pcbi.1007079]).
+Ongoing work (unpublished results and [@doi:10.1371/journal.pcbi.1007079]) is using a computational fluid dynamics model to simulate exactly this influence.

 ## Materials & Methods